 }

 Note: There are a number of elements you can include in your adaptive tile schema.
 You may choose among preset styles for each element type.
-For more information, visit https://msdn.microsoft.com/en-us/library/windows/apps/Mt186446.aspx
+For more information, visit https://msdn.microsoft.com/en-us/library/windows/apps/Mt186446.aspx.

+For instructions and examples, see this blog post: Adaptive tiles schema and documentation.

 Open MainPage.xaml.
 Add a button below the Update Badge Count button to update the primary tile.
 We will enclose the buttons in a StackPanel to facilitate layout.